thedigitalman/eleventy-plugin-toc/README.md

   // use a heading for the TOC
   heading: true,

-  // class on the TOC heading
+  // CSS class name of the TOC heading
   headingClass: 'toc-heading',

   // level of the TOC heading